 5. Dark Chocolate

 If you're wondering how to improve blood circulation naturally, you don't have to deprive yourself of delicious desserts as long as you know which ones are best for your body.
 This is when you reach for dark chocolate.
 Dark chocolate that contains at least 70% cocoa contains an array of flavanols that stimulate the lining of the arteries and produce nitric oxide, which relaxes the arteries.
-Together, this stimulation-and-relaxation effect enables the blood to travel through the body more freely.
+Together, this stimulation-and-relaxation effect enables the blood to travel through the body more freely, making it a surprise inclusion amongst the best foods that help circulation!

-- Certain foods contain ingredients that are heart-healthy, such as lycopene, flavanols, and capsaicin.
+- Certain natural foods good for circulation contain ingredients that are heart-healthy, such as lycopene, flavanols, and capsaicin.

 - Make sure you're getting the proper ratio of heart-healthy elements to ensure you make the most of our snacks and meals.
 If your dark chocolate doesn't contain at least 70% cocoa, for example, you're missing out on key benefits.

-- Don't forget the value of healthy drinks, such as green tea.
+- Don't forget the value of healthy drinks alongside healthy foods, such as green tea.

 Good circulation is imperative to a healthy heart and body.
 Getting enough exercise is a great start, but it's also important to pay attention to your diet.
 With these five foods, drinks, and seasonings, you'll set your body up for heart-healthy success!
 Are you trying to figure out how to improve blood circulation in the legs?
-Start with a great pair of compression socks from Dr. Motion!
+Start with a great pair of compression socks from Dr. Motion.
+Much like the foods that promote blood flow mentioned above, our knee compression socks help improve circulation in the legs and feet!